gpenn4/spark-uk-attendance-app/README.md

     e.g. 2008 refers to the 2008-2009 school year.
 - All text input commands must be followed by hitting the 'enter' key.
 - You must exit out of the graphs/ charts to continue with the analysis.
+- Improved functionality if you download the dataset to your local device.
+If you do not want to download the file, open main.py and follow the comments to uncomment/comment the relevant lines of code as instructed.

 ### Example Usage
 ```